Amsterdam International Water Week Conference 2017

 Water management has entered into a new era of complex and unpredictable risks, challenges and opportunities.
 As economies grow, so does the demand for water and the impact on the world's resources.
 With a growing world population, climate change and encroaching demographic and economic changes, global leaders need to address multiple issues to secure the sustainable use of water in the future.
-In our Postion Paper we have set out our ambitions for the Conference and for the 4th edition of the AIWW as a whole.
+In our Postion Paper we have set out our ambitions for the AIWW Conference.

 Amsterdam International Water Week Conference is doing something new in 2017.
 Matching concrete international water cases to the right international experts and leaders allows us to be both practical and in-depth, and so achieve real breakthroughs in the transition to a circular and resilient water environment for high density living.